-About 1 in 6 (or 16%) of Australians suffer some degree of hearing loss, much of this is caused by exposure to loud sound from work and/or recreational activities.
-Tinnitus is also common, with around 1 in 10 (or 10%) of Australians experiencing troublesome symptoms.
+About one in six (or 16%) of Australians suffer some degree of hearing loss, much of this is caused by exposure to loud sound from work and/or recreational activities.
+Tinnitus is also common, with around one in 10 (or 10%) of Australians experiencing troublesome symptoms.

 Our research shows that around 15% of young adults (aged 18-35 years) are exposed to levels of recreational sound that exceed the noise limit allowed in workplaces.
 We have also found that tinnitus is becoming more common in this age group, and is almost four times more common in musicians that the rest of the population.